New Delhi, covering South Asia.

 Elke studied Visual Journalism at The International Center of Photography in New York, Chinese Language at the National University of Taiwan and majored in Graphic design at the University of Fine Arts in Brussels in 2012.

 Elke was 24 when she moved to China.
-There, she was challenged to assimilate, become fluent in a difficult language, and confront a new country’s profound culture, authoritarian politics and social inequalities.
-In 2017, after her study in Chinese Language, she became a regular contributor to European newspapers and covered front-page stories about China’s communist youth.
-She developed an interest in telling the stories of the most disadvantaged communities at the foot of the booming Chinese economy.
+There, she was challenged to assimilate, become fluent in Mandarin, and confront a new country’s profound culture, authoritarian politics and social inequalities.
+In 2017, after her study in Chinese Language, she developed an interest in telling the stories of the most disadvantaged communities at the foot of the booming Chinese economy.
 Elke left China in 2020 due to the ongoing crackdown on journalists.
-This path has gives her a rare perspective as a photographer.

 Elke’s work has been displayed at the Museum at ICP curated by Corinne Botz.
 She participated the Eddie Adams Workshop and Missouri Photo workshop.
 She was a teacher assistant with Alice Gabriner, former TIME magazine editor.